minshi123/gitlab/doc/development/rake_tasks.md

 ## Update GraphQL Documentation and Schema definitions

-A gitlab pipeline autogenerates graphql documentation.
+A GitLab pipeline autogenerates graphql documentation.

 To generate GraphQL documentation locally based on the GitLab schema, run: